cetanu/ipfilter_howto/README.md

     block in quick on xl0 fastroute proto udp from any to any port 33434 >< 33465

-The presence of the fastroute keyword will signal ipfilter to not pass the packet into the Unix IP stack for routing which results in a TTL decrement.
+The presence of the `fastroute` keyword will signal ipfilter to not pass the packet into the Unix IP stack for routing which results in a TTL decrement.
 The packet will be placed gently on the output interface by ipfilter itself and no such decrement will happen.
 Ipfilter will of course use the system's routing table to figure out what the appropriate output interface really is, but it will take care of the actual task of routing itself.
-There's a reason we used block quick in our example, too.
-If we had used pass, and if we had IP Forwarding enabled in our kernel, we would end up having two paths for a packet to come out of, and we would probably panic our kernel.
+There's a reason we used `block quick` in our example, too.
+If we had used `pass`, and if we had IP Forwarding enabled in our kernel, we would end up having two paths for a packet to come out of, and we would probably panic our kernel.
 It should be noted, however, that most Unix kernels (and certainly the ones underlying the systems that ipfilter usually runs on) have far more efficient routing code than what exists in ipfilter, and this keyword should not be thought of as a way to improve the operating speed of your firewall, and should only be used in places where stealth is an issue.

 # NAT and Proxies

 Outside of the corporate environment, one of the biggest enticements of firewall technology to the end user is the ability to connect several computers through a common external interface, often without the approval, knowledge, or even consent of their service provider.
-To those familiar with Linux, this concept is called IP Masquerading, but to the rest of the world it is known by the more obscure name of Network Address Translation, or NAT for short.[[dagger]] [[footnote: [[dagger]] To be pedantic, what IPFilter provides is really called NPAT, for Network and Port Address Translation, which means we can change any of the source and destination IP Addresses and their source and destination ports.
-True NAT only allows one to change the addresses. ]]
+To those familiar with Linux, this concept is called IP Masquerading, but to the rest of the world it is known by the more obscure name of **Network Address Translation**, or **NAT** for short.
+<sub>To be pedantic, what IPFilter provides is really called **NPAT**, for Network and Port Address Translation, which means we can change any of the source and destination IP Addresses and their source and destination ports.
+True NAT only allows one to change the addresses.</sub>

 # Mapping Many Addresses Into One Address